Cr4sh/pico_dma/README.md

 [+] Done
 ```

-When PCI-E link with the board is up &minus; UART-controlled mode allows you to work with usual Python programs from PCI Express DIY hacking toolkit.
-For example, you can read PCI configuration space registers of the board:
+When PCI-E link with the board is up &minus; UART-controlled mode allows you to work with usual Python tools from PCI Express DIY hacking toolkit.
+For example, you can read PCI configuration space registers of the board using `pcie_cfg.py` program:

 ```
 # python2 pcie_cfg.py